 \abstract {In September 2022, the transient neutron star low-mass X-ray binary XTE J1701--462 went into a new outburst.} {The objective of this work is to examine the evolution of the accretion geometry of XTE J1701--462 by studying the spectro-polarimetric properties along the Z track of this source.
-The simultaneous observations archived by the \emph{Insight}-Hard X-ray Modulation Telescope (HXMT) and the Imaging X-ray Polarimetry Explorer (\emph{IXPE}) give us the opportunity.} {We present a comprehensive X-ray spectro-polarimetric analysis of XTE J1701--462, using simultaneous observations from \emph{IXPE}, \emph{Insight}-HXMT, and \emph{NuSTAR}.
-For \emph{IXPE} observations, two methods are employed to measure the polarization: a model-independent measurement with \textsc{PCUBE} and a model-dependent polarization-spectral analysis with \textsc{XSPEC}.
-The corresponding spectra from \emph{Insight}-HXMT and \emph{NuSTAR} are studied with two configurations that correspond to the eastern model and western model, respectively.} {Significant polarization characteristics are detected in XTE J1701--462.
-The polarization degree shows a decreasing trend along the Z track, reducing from $(4.84\pm0.37)\%$ to $(3.76\pm0.43)\%$ on the horizontal branch and jumping to $\leq 1\%$ on the normal branch.
-The simultaneous spectral analysis from \emph{Insight}-HXMT and \emph{NuSTAR} suggests that the evolution of the PD is closely linked to changes in the flux of the Comptonized component and its covering factor along the Z track, supporting a shrinking corona.}
+The simultaneous observations archived by the \emph{Insight}-Hard X-ray Modulation Telescope (HXMT) and the Imaging X-ray Polarimetry Explorer (\emph{IXPE}) give us the opportunity to do this.} {We present a comprehensive X-ray spectro-polarimetric analysis of XTE J1701--462, using simultaneous observations from \emph{IXPE}, \emph{Insight}-HXMT, and \emph{NuSTAR}.
+For \emph{IXPE} observations, two methods were employed to measure the polarization: a model-independent measurement with \textsc{PCUBE} and a model-dependent polarization-spectral analysis with \textsc{XSPEC}.
+The corresponding spectra from \emph{Insight}-HXMT and \emph{NuSTAR} were studied with two configurations that correspond to the eastern model and western model, respectively.} {Significant polarization characteristics are detected in XTE J1701--462.
+The polarization degree shows a decreasing trend along the Z track, reducing from $(4.84\pm0.37)\%$ to $(3.76\pm0.43)\%$ on the horizontal branch and dropping to $\leq 1\%$ on the normal branch.
+The simultaneous spectral analysis from \emph{Insight}-HXMT and \emph{NuSTAR} suggests that the evolution of the PD is closely linked to changes in the covering factor of the Comptonized corona along the Z track.}